 Still not sure?
 Let us help.
 Click here.

 - Three letters of recommendation

 How Much Will it Cost?

 ALIGN is a customized degree program that includes bridge courses embedded into a full academic curriculum, as well as additional support and services related to your transition into Health Informatics.

-Tuition and fees are set on an annual basis by Northeastern University’s Board of Trustees and will be updated in April 2015.
-Based on rates for the 2013-2014 academic year, the total estimated cost for the MS Health Informatics ALIGN program is $39,248.00.
+Tuition and fees are set on an annual basis by Northeastern University’s Board of Trustees.
+Based on rates for the 2015-2016 academic year, the estimated tuition cost for the MS Health Informatics ALIGN program is $41,940.00.